Gender: Male

 Nature of Charges: Hate Speech Terrorism Treason & Sedition

-Surendra Gadling is detained for his human rights and civil rights work for marginalized religious communities.
+Surendra Gadling is detained for religious freedom advocacy.